allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 This structure may be overwhelming at first, but bear with me.
 It will all make sense in a bit.
-For now you need to know that if:
+As for now you need to know that:

-- the state machine is in a state of type `TStateFrom`,
+- if the state machine is in a state of `TStateFrom` type,
 - and an event of type `TEvent` occured,
-- and the condtition (if defined) passed to `When` method is satisfied,
+- and the condition (if defined) passed to `When` method is satisfied,

-the transition will fire and the state machine will switch to a new state of type `TStateTo` using the factory method expression passed to `ToState` method.
+the transition will fire up and the state machine will switch to a new state of type `TStateTo` using the factory method expression passed to `ToState` method.

 The state machine class exposes a method which can be used to trigger a transition with an event: